Bahar Soomekh: Career

 After the Southern California area experienced the loss of film industry jobs to other locations, Soomekh decided to pursue a real estate career to remain close to her family.

 Personal life

 Bahar married Clayton Frech in 2001.
 The couple have three children.
-One of their children, Ezra Frech, was born with a disability.
-He was a double silver Parapan American Games medalist in 2019 and was named as a finalist for the 2014 Sports Illustrated SportsKid of the Year.
+One of their children, Ezra Frech, was born without most of his left leg (missing a knee and fibula) and missing fingers on his left hand.
+He was a double gold medalist at the 2024 Summer Paralympics and was named as a finalist for the 2014 Sports Illustrated SportsKid of the Year.